 - Monkey Island.
 If you book a tour along the Lan Ha Bay you will probably stop by this island.
 There is a resort with a small viewpoint and on the other side one beach where your boat will stop.
 In this area, there are a bar, toilets and the access to a dangerous viewpoint.
 You’ll need sport shoes, no flip flops either sandal.
 You should be careful during the climb, the last part is the worst because it becomes climbing over sharp rocks.
 Amazing views are worth the effort though.

 - Imperial Citadel ticket + Mausoleums tickets.
-There is a combination ticket to visit the citadel and several tombs (only valid the same day).
+There is a combination ticket to visit the citadel and several tombs (valid during two days).
 The ticket is bought at the Citadel’ tickets office.
 You should ask for this ticket, they won’t offer you by default.
 On the official website, you can check the prices and which tombs are included.